What Happens to Our Bodies When We Switch to a Vegan Diet

 If you keep your diet full of vegetables, fruits, legumes, nuts, olive oil and make sure you eat everything in moderation, chances are you’ll lose weight.

 But…french fries are also vegan and there are a lot of pre-packaged vegan foods.
 Convenience has made its way into this realm and lets me assure you that it is a lot easier to pick up some pre-packaged vegan burgers than to make them at home (my recipe takes about an hour to make, an hour which I don’t want to lose in the kitchen).
 And let’s not even mention the vegan cookies which abound.

 Yes, don’t be afraid to try new things.
 Moderation is, however, the key.
 A pre-packaged vegan burger is perfect on a Saturday afternoon, but during the week make sure to cook at home and focus on vegetables and legumes.

 Fatigue and headache

 These two are the telltale signs of a diet which doesn’t include enough calories.
-Yes, when you follow a plant-based diet, you need to eat quite a lot, even though some foods can be quite high in calories (hello, olive oil!)
+Yes, when you follow a plant-based diet, you need to eat quite a lot, even though some foods can be quite high in calories (hello, olive oil and avocado!)